maniartech/conductor/README.md

 ## Complex Goroutine Orchestration

-The following example shows how a complex goroutines pipeline can be orchestrated using a simple structure!
+The following hypothetical example shows how a complex goroutines pipeline can be orchestrated using a simple structure!

 ```go
 import "github.com/maniartech/async"